 If you’ve been working for a while in a career that isn’t especially fulfilling, and you’ve been rationalizing your corporate existence, chances are you have been operating from your “head” rather than your “heart”.
 You are probably so used to rationalizing your current lifestyle that you don’t even realize you’re doing it—you just feel like you’re trying to “make the best of things”.
 To be a successful entrepreneur, you need to make a conscious effort to start shifting your thinking from “head” to “heart”.
 What this means is, start getting reconnected to the things that you really enjoy doing and are good at.
 What are your hobbies?
 What were you good at as a child?
 What do people compliment you on?
 These are all questions that can lead you to the heart connection that will help you find passion and meaning again.
 In a great book called, Heart, Smarts, Guts and Luck the authors in their research found that without heart, few businesses become truly successful.
 In fact, they say that, “pure brain-based IQ is probably the least essential quality for business success.”

-To be a successful business owner, you need to understand who you are.
+To be a successful in going from employee to entrepreneur, you need to understand who you are.
 That includes your strengths, weaknesses, skills, and abilities.
 It is critical that you be brutally honest with yourself because otherwise the business will suffer.
 You need to check your ego at the door (along with fear) and really make an effort to know what you don’t know so you can build a great team of people around you to fill in the gaps.
 Knowing yourself will also influence decisions like where you work, what hours you set and what type of business you decide to create.
 In addition, know what inspires and motivates you, because that is what will help you sustain the ups and downs of running your own show.
 Also, know your limits—running a business can potentially be a 24/7 proposition if you don’t set some ground rules for yourself in order to maintain balance in your life.
 Get comfortable with saying NO when you have to.
 Finally, trust your instincts.
 Your intuition is a powerful thing and the more you use it, the better it gets.
 Even Oprah says,” Learning to trust your instincts, using your intuitive sense of what’s best for you, is paramount for any lasting success.
 I’ve trusted the still, small voice of intuition my entire life.
 And the only time I’ve made mistakes is when I didn’t listen.”